wp-plugins/pdf24-post-to-pdf/trunk/readme.txt

 6. You can place PDF links everywhere in your Wordpress Blog

 == Changelog ==

+= 3.0.6 =
+* Corrected and changed some styles.
+* Corrected some languages files.

 = 3.0.5 =
 * The Widget Plugin is activated by default so that you can use the widget without activating it in plugin settings.